makersacademy/chitter-challenge/README.md

 We are going to write a small Twitter clone that will allow the users to post messages to a public stream.

+For this challenge the user will enter their sign up credential into the Homepage.
+Which will then take them into sign in page.
+Here they can use their credential to login their account.

 Features:
 -------